jhorv/Exercises/readme.md

 A whole lot of work got dumped on me yesterday, so I'll have to put off doing the Grid Walking problem for a few days.

 Before I got interrupted, I was having trouble getting my ideas to work.
 The problem is not in the code, but I have a logic error somewhere in my ideas.
-I've thought a bit and as a last resort, I did figure out one certain source of invariance - the dimensions are symetric.
+I've thought a bit and as a last resort, I did figure out one certain source of invariance - the dimensions are symmetric.

 What that means is that in a single dimension with six members, `[1,2,3,4,5,6]` the items can be folded in half like a piece of paper.
 What that would do is transform the problem in an equivalent one, but one that requires half as much memory and computation for each dimensions.